duncandc/galaxy_shapes/data/LRG/README.md

 # LRG Data

-This directory creates an LRG sample using the NYU value added galaxy catalog (VAGC).
+This directory contains scripts to create an LRG sample using the NYU value added galaxy catalog (VAGC).
 The VAGC is described [here](http://sdss.physics.nyu.edu/vagc/).

 ## Required Data